 Both Double-crested Cormorant mates work on the nest, with the male bringing most of the material and the female doing the building.
 The nest is mostly made of finger-size sticks, with some seaweed and flotsam, and lined with grass.
 Nests are 1.5 to 3 feet in diameter and 4 to 17 inches high; ground nests tend to be wider than tree nests, but tree nests have deeper interiors.
 Breeding cormorants readily steal nesting materials from a nearby nest that’s not guarded.

 Double-crested cormorants are gregarious birds that are almost always near water.
 Their main two activities are fishing and resting, with more than half their day spent on the latter.
 When at rest, a cormorant will choose an exposed spot on a bare branch or a windblown rock, and often spread its wings out, which is thought to be a means of drying their feathers after fishing.
 (Cormorants have less preen oil than other birds, so their feathers can get soaked rather than shedding water like a duck’s.
 Though this sounds like a liability, this is thought to be an adaptation that helps cormorants hunt underwater more effectively.)
 When swimming atop the water, cormorants ride very low, and often only their long necks are evident.
 Before a cormorant takes off in flight, it tends to stretch its neck in the direction it intends to fly.
 When it comes in for a landing, a cormorant will puff out the orange skin on its neck and, after touchdown, give a ritual little hop.
 If one cormorant encroaches on the space of another, such as in competition over a nest site, the cormorants will face off, stretch their necks, and open their mouths wide open to show off the blue color inside while shaking their heads and hissing at each other.
 To attract a mate for the season, a male cormorant will choose a nest site and then stand with his breast down and bill and tail up, showing off the crests on his head and bright colors of his neck and his eyes, grunting and slightly waving his outstretched wings.
 When a female arrives, she is greeted by the male opening his mouth into a gape, showing off the blue inside.Back to top

 Double-crested Cormorant populations have rebounded from persecution and pesticides over the past couple centuries, and today they are a widespread and abundant species.
+Populations increased by approximately 2.6% per year between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 630,000 and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 In the 1800s and early 1900s, cormorants were frequently shot, and their numbers declined with westward settlement.
-They also suffered greatly from pesticides used in the mid-20th century, such as DDT, which cormorants ingested from the fish they ate.
-The pesticides caused thin eggshells.
-Since the 1970s, cormorant populations have grown steadily, even explosively.
-In the Great Lakes, some cormorant colonies have doubled in five years.
-Some people still regard cormorants as a threat to fishing stocks, and the U.S. Fish and Wildlife Service sometimes issues permits for controlled cormorant shooting to protect fisheries.Back to top
+In the mid-twentieth century, they also suffered greatly from the harmful effects of ingesting pesticides from contaminated fish.
+Since the 1970s, cormorant populations have grown steadily, even explosively in some places, doubling in periods as short as five years in the Great Lakes.
+They are still regarded as threats to fishing stocks by some and the U.S. Fish and Wildlife Service issues permits for controlled cormorant shooting to protect fisheries.Back to top

-Sibley, D. A. 2000.
-The Sibley Guide to Birds.
-Alfred A. Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.